-- Why would we want cannabis to be sold by illegally instead of licensed businesses?
+- Why would we want cannabis to be sold on the illicit market instead of by licensed businesses?
 Cannabis is widely available, widely used, and objectively less harmful than alcohol.
 There is no reason why we should be leaving it in the underground market where its cultivation and sale are entirely uncontrolled. - This is a new industry, and we have the opportunity to create responsible regulations right off the bat.
-State and local governments are able to create broad rules covering advertising, labeling, testing, serving sizes, additives, permissible financial interests, production caps, licensing classes, etc. Cannabis businesses and business groups are pushing for strong and sensible regulations since they are needed in order to establish and maintain a legitimate cannabis industry.
-For example, Colorado's largest cannabis industry organization was a vocal supporter of a successful 2012 effort to ban outdoor advertising by cannabis businesses in Denver.[80]
-Ultimately, nobody wants to ensure these businesses are following all of the regulations more than the businesses themselves. - The tobacco industry was initially poorly regulated, and there was not nearly as much public knowledge about the health effects of tobacco as we currently have for cannabis.
-For example, tobacco companies are now notorious for having used additives to make their products more addictive.
-Such practices are banned in legalization states.
+State and local governments can create broad rules covering advertising, labeling, testing, serving sizes, additives, permissible financial interests, production caps, licensing classes, etc. Cannabis businesses and business groups are pushing for strong and sensible regulations since they are needed to establish and maintain a legitimate cannabis industry.
+For example, Colorado's largest cannabis industry organization was a vocal supporter of a successful 2012 effort to ban outdoor advertising by cannabis businesses in Denver.
+18 Ultimately, nobody wants to ensure these businesses are following all of the regulations more than the businesses themselves.